Pedro-Henrique-Ferreti/Pedro-Henrique-Ferreti/README.md

 # Overview

-My name is Pedro Henrique Ferreti.
-I'm a web developer with over 5 years of front-end experience creating responsive and accessible websites using high-quality code.
-I'm a specialist in the Vue.js framework and its ecosystem, with a strong knowledge of web design, UI, and UX principles.
-I can perform system analysis tasks, such as identifying business requirements and translating them into software documents.
+My name is Pedro Souza.
+I am a software engineer with over 5 years of experience in developing innovative and easy-to-maintain front-end solutions.
+My passion for creating user interfaces that are not only functional but also pleasant and accessible leads me to seek the best practices in design and development.
+I have expertise in Vue.js and its ecosystem (Vuex, Pinia, VueRouter, TypeScript), along with a solid knowledge of web design, UI/UX, and modern methodologies such as SASS and Tailwind CSS.

-I’m a highly proactive developer with a commitment to continuous learning and execution.
+I’m highly proactive and committed to continuous learning.
 What motivates me is the opportunity to craft intuitive, visually engaging web interfaces that provide outstanding user experiences.
-I take pride in building clean, maintainable codebases that adhere to modern best practices, believing that well-structured code is the foundation of scalable and efficient web applications.
-My passion lies in bridging design and functionality—transforming creative ideas into responsive, high-quality frontend solutions.
+I'm also motivated by writing clean and maintainable codebases: for me, a well-structured codebase is the foundation of scalable and efficient software applications.
+My passion lies in bridging design and functionality — transforming creative ideas into responsive, high-quality frontend solutions.

+Beyond programming, I'm always pursuing personal and professional growth.
+My favorite hobby is learning about History and discussing historical events and their significance for the world we live in.

 ## Some of my work: